ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/audit-music-batch.md

 case words are preserved, repeated whitespace is collapsed, and `feat.` is normalized to `feat` without the period.
 The same basename is used for matching sidecars and timestamped `.bak...replaced-by-chatgpt.bak` descendants.
+An eight-character hexadecimal/underscore download-tracking token at the very end of a title is also removed when it contains at least two digits, covering suffixes such as `-E75E4EC6`, `-35876105`, and `-F45_CC0D` without stripping ordinary final words.
+The same removal applies to audio, matching sidecars, and timestamped backup descendants.
 The Before/After table uses only the width its contents require and wraps only when that natural width would exceed the live console viewport.